 That's right.
 Gemstones such as diamonds, emeralds and sapphires.
 They hold their value, they are attractive, and they are always in demand.

 You can buy stock in a company that is related to the industry, such as a mining company.
 I'm going to talk about how to buy the actual stone.

 While there are cases when they grow faster, these tend to be due to a specific piece's history.
 Perhaps a famous person owned it before you did.
 Or there might be changes in mining: For example, if mines are depleted, the stone becomes less available and perhaps more valuable.
 Or technology was developed that allows for the growth of mining, thus expanding the available quantities.

 Since gemstones only increase around the value of inflation, it can be a challenge to get a return that is worth the risk you are taking.
-To get that, you need to buy the stone enough below retail that you are making when you sell.
+To get that, you will need to buy the stone enough below retail that you are making money when you sell.
 How do you do that?
-In order to buy diamonds below retail, you need to find primary wholesalers (those mining the stones) or secondary wholesalers (those buying from the primary), or you need to look for deals at places such as flea markets, or pawnshops.on the of the
+In order to buy diamonds below retail, you will need to find primary wholesalers (those mining the stones) or secondary wholesalers (those buying from the primary), or you will need to look for deals at places such as flea markets, estate sales or pawnshops.

 It's crucial to know as much as possible about what you're looking for before you go shopping.
 That can be tricky for the inexperienced buyer.
 Can you recognize a fake?
 Do you know the differences in quality?
 Every diamond is different, and that affects the value.
-Depending on your knowledge level, you may need a good, and that add to your purchasing costs.
+Depending on your knowledge level, you may need a good appraiser, and that will add to your purchasing costs.

 8. The tax man still wants his cut every time you make a profit.

 The Investing Answer: While investing in gemstones seems like a great way to diversify, it is full of potholes that can easily trip you up.
-Do your homework so you can understand more about the stone you be buying.
-You also need patience, and the desire to do the legwork for buying and selling.
-It is more like running a business than in a financial instrument, so be prepared for the work.
+Do your homework so you can understand more about the stone you will be buying.
+You will also need patience, liquidity and the desire to do the legwork for buying and selling.
+It is more like running a business than investing in a financial instrument, so be prepared for the work.